Have you been studying Italian but when you try to speak, you instantly freeze?

 there was a young man passionate about languages, who was visiting England for the first time.
 He was convinced he could communicate easily in English with all the locals.

 Of course he was.
-He had studied English for many years.
-He always did all grammar exercises and answered to all multiple-choice questions and memorized lots of words.
-The exams he took went very well, too.
+He had studied English at school for many years.
+He always did all grammar exercises and memorized lots of random vocabulary lists.
+So, the exams he took went very well.

 But then he was confronted with reality.
 When he arrived to England all of his confidence vanished.

 He could hardly understand anyone.
 Even a simple order at the restaurant was a nightmare.
-He began to constantly mentally translate and to think about how to apply the grammar rules he learned.
+He began to constantly think about how to apply the grammar rules he learned.

 If the restaurant hadn’t closed, he would still be there thinking about what to say.